To help get you to the right website, please choose one of the options below

 -

 Paris Agreement – the international treaty that came into force in November 2016.
-The agreement is to limit the global rise in temperature from pre-industrial levels to below 2°C this century and ideally below 1.5°C.
+The agreement is to limit the global rise in temperature from pre-industrial levels to below 2°C and ideally below 1.5°C this century.

-Private impact investing – investing directly in unlisted projects, companies or initiatives that have the intention to generate positive, measurable social and environmental impact alongside a financial return, for example, one or more of the UN Sustainable Development Goals (an ‘SDG fund’).
+Private impact investing – investing directly in unlisted projects, companies or initiatives that have the intention to generate positive, measurable social and environmental impact alongside a financial return, for example, one or more of the UN Sustainable Developments Goals.

 Q